tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 When the cell passes all the above criteria, then the cell is deemed as *suitable*.
 Next, UE camps to it, switching its RRC state to `IDLE_WAIT_SYSTEM_INFO`, or to `IDLE_CAMPED_NORMALLY` if SIB2 has been received.

-After this, the UE may request to enter CONNECTED mode, which can be done by calling ``LteHelper::Connect`` function; please refer to section :ref:`sec-rrc-connection-establishment` for details on this.
+After this, upper layer may request UE to enter CONNECTED mode.
+Please refer to section :ref:`sec-rrc-connection-establishment` for details on this.

 On the other hand, when the cell does not pass the CSG criterion, then the cell is labeled as *acceptable* (Section 10.1.1.1 [TS36300]_).
 In this case, the RRC